 Her work has been noted in a few competitions: Michael McLaverty Short Story Award, inaugural Seamus Heaney Award for New Writing, Cúirt New Writing Prize for Fiction, Fish Short Story Prize, Abroad Writers’ Conference Short-Short Story Award and the Gregory O’Donoghue Poetry Prize, mainly.

-Kelly became an arts facilitator and founded The Incubator in 2014 which she still edits.
-The journal showcases new writing from NI and Ireland.
+In 2014, Kelly became an arts facilitator and founded The Incubator which she still edits: the journal showcases new writing from NI and Ireland, with focus on the contemporary Irish short story.

-In 2015, her first (published) novel, THE BONES OF IT, received critical acclaim: it was the San Diego Book Review novel of the year 2015 and was nominated for the 2016 Kate O’Brien Award.
+In 2015, her first novel, THE BONES OF IT, received critical acclaim: it was the San Diego Book Review novel of the year 2015, nominated for the 2016 Kate O’Brien Award and is currently being studied on the Political Science degree course in the United States.

 She lives in Newtownards where she is one of the co-founders of The Square Circle Writers.
 She shares her writing space/sofa with one husband, and many children and dogs.
-At the minute she is working on a police procedural and a poetry collection.
+At the minute she is working on a new novel, her second story collection and the occasional poem.

-Doire Press will publish her story collection BANK HOLIDAY HURRICANE in September.
+Doire Press will publish Kelly’s story collection BANK HOLIDAY HURRICANE in September 2017.